discord/gen_registry/README.md

 end
 ```

 Does the recipient have a GenServer already running?
-If so then the pid will be returned, if not then `Blacklist.start_link(recipient)` will be called, the resulting pid will be registered with the `GenRegistry` under the recipient phone number and the pid returned.
+If so then the pid will be returned, if not then `Denylist.start_link(recipient)` will be called, the resulting pid will be registered with the `GenRegistry` under the recipient phone number and the pid returned.

 ## Supervising the GenRegistry